 The iconic system of profiles, statistics and multiplayer disappears officially after more than a decade in operation.

-More stories in the category News
+More stories in the category Suggested

-Don't miss anything and follow us on Google News! |
+| Don't miss anything and follow us on Google News! |

 It’s now official: the Rockstar Games Social Club has ceased to exist as a standalone platform.
-As of today, accessing the URL socialclub.rockstargames.com automatically redirects to Rockstar’s main website, confirming the definitive closure of the service as we knew it.
+As of today, accessing the socialclub.rockstargames.com URL automatically redirects to Rockstar’s main website, confirming the definitive closure of the service as we knew it.

 The Social Club was launched in 2008 and became the hub for online features in games like GTA V, Red Dead Redemption 2, and Max Payne 3 over the years.
-It allowed users to check statistics, manage crews, view Director Mode photos, and link platforms.
+It allowed users to check statistics, manage crews, view director mode photos, and link platforms.
 Its disappearance marks the end of an era within the Rockstar ecosystem.

 Farewell to the Social Club: a complete overhaul of the Rockstar ecosystem